port

 Meals included

 Showcasing the religious history of Ancient Turkey, your day will start with a pleasant drive through the countryside to visit the ruins of the city of Ephesus.
-The site dates predominantly from the later Roman period, include the towering façade of the Celsus Library and Hadrian's Temple.
+The site dates predominantly from the later Roman period and includes the towering façade of the Celsus Library and Hadrian's Temple.
 The Sacred Way was one of the main thoroughfares used by the Ancient Romans.

 Continuing from the library to the end of the marble street, you can look up at Ephesus' impressive amphitheatre where St Paul preached to the Ephesians.